 What profession other than your own would you like to attempt?

 I think about things like this all the time.
 I would be a plumber.
 Because I actually think that I have knack for it.
-I like plumbing, I really do.
-But I’m very small, so I can’t really work with humongous large pipes, and I’m not really good at using a wrench to unlock a pipe.
+I like plumbing, I really do, ever since I did that “one day as” activity with school, which has you following a professional during their work day to give you a feel for the profession.
+I choose to follow a plumber from Guardian plumbing in Richmond and we did a few house calls.
+It was loads of fun for me, but I realized that, I’m very small, so I can’t really work with humongous large pipes, and I’m not really good at using a wrench to unlock a pipe.
 I don’t take care of that stuff.
 I’ve always loved watching plumbers work.
 You have to be very smart to be a plumber.
 You need to know all about the flow, and pressures and must read unbiased review of this product and that product, it can be overwhelming.

 What’s your idea of the perfect Saturday?